Deep-MI/FastSurfer/Singularity/README.md

 	export FS_LICENSE=/pathToLicense/.license
 	```

-* FATAL: Unable to push image to library: request did not succeed: quota error: storage quota exceeded (507 Insufficient Storage)
+* __remote builder storage is full__ FATAL: Unable to push image to library: request did not succeed: quota error: storage quota exceeded (507 Insufficient Storage)

 	You do not have suficcient space on the remote server.

 	Answer: eliminate images on https://cloud.sylabs.io/library/USER , and build again

-* ERROR: no such file or directory
+* __wrong directory__ ERROR: no such file or directory

 	you might be in the wrong directory